Im5tu/im5tu.github.io/content/article/2017-06-05-Removing-trailing-slashes-with-URL-Rewrite.md

 {
     "categories": [ "Development" ],
     "date": "2017-06-05T15:00:59+01:00",
     "description": "A quick explanition of why consistent urls are important and how to achieve them with url rewriting.", "tags": [ "IIS", "Url Rewrite", "SEO", "devops" ], "series": ["Url Rewriting"],
-   "title": "Removing trailing slashes with URL Rewrite" }
+    "title": "Removing trailing slashes with URL Rewrite", "toc": true
+}

 In the [previous post](/article/2017/06/canonical-host-urls-with-url-rewrite/), I explained why canonical urls are important and how to enforce them .
 In this article, I will show you how to have a canonical host url.